Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Introduction

-To attain efficient and also fair serving, our insight is that LLM applications shall be served in a \emph{saturated} manner following the \emph{fair completion order}.
+To attain efficient and also fair serving, our insight is that LLM agents shall be served in a {saturated} manner following the {fair completion order}, which we call \emph{selective agent pampering}.
 We first note that, regarding fairness, users primarily care about the \emph{long-term} fairness (i.e., with guaranteed fast completion) instead of \emph{short-term} fairness (i.e., always allocated an equal share of the total resources).
-We thus can trade such short-term fairness for higher efficiency.
-As shown in Fig.~\ref{fig:toy_example}, when two applications are competing with each other, serving them---not \emph{concurrently with the fair share}---but \emph{sequentially in the fair completion order with all the resources}---can reduce the average completion time, with no application actually delayed.
-With such a serving manner---we call \emph{saturated serving in fair completion order}, we can potentially do well in both fairness and efficiency.
+In that sense, as shown in Fig.~\ref{fig:toy_example}, when two agents are competing with each other, serving them---not \emph{concurrently with the fair share}, but \emph{sequentially in the fair completion order with all the resources}---can reduce the average completion time, with no agent actually delayed.

-Yet, it is a non-trivial task to apply the above insight into practice, which requires estimating the service cost of LLM applications and calculating their fair completion order.
-To be specific, the challenges are \emph{three-fold}.
-First, LLM inferences consume both compute and memory (i.e., KV cache) resources on GPU servers, and the resource consumption amount is not a constant (due to the auto-regressive generation manner); such resource heterogeneity and volume-irregularity shall be properly handled when depicting an LLM application's service cost.
-Second, the overall service cost of an LLM application needs to be predicted upon its arrival; such prediction shall be made accurate and also efficient.
-Third, upon the arrival or completion of any application, we need to work out the expected completion order of all the pending applications under a fair scheduler; such decisions shall be made efficiently (without frequent refreshing later) and also of high quality (yielding worst-case performance guarantee).
+Yet, it is a non-trivial task to apply the above insight into practice, which requires estimating the service cost of LLM agents and also calculating their fair completion order.
+Specifically, LLM inferences consume both compute and memory (i.e., KV cache) resources on GPU servers, rendering it difficult to precisely quantify an agent's true service cost.
+Meanwhile, the overall service cost of an LLM agent needs to be predicted upon its arrival; such prediction shall be made accurate and also efficient.
+Moreover, upon the arrival or completion of any agent, we need to work out the expected completion order of all the pending agents under a fair scheduler; such decisions shall be made efficiently (without frequent refreshing later) and also of high quality (yielding fast completion with worst-case guarantee).